Updated March 2019

 Thus ended the original version of Judas Priest within a year of the group's formation.
 Co-founder Bruno Stappenhill joined a line-up called "The Roy Gee Explosion" with whom he went over to Denmark.
 Ernie Chattaway moved to London and Fred Woolley eventually met up with both of them to form another group called "Bullion".
 Meanwhile, Al Atkins "got married and settled down for a while to gain a little sanity."

 By the end of 1970, Al Atkins grew restless and went in search of a new group to perform with.
-While checking out a popular local rehearsal spot in Wednesbury called "Holy Joe's" located in St. James Church school basement, he heard the sound of loud electric guitars.
-A peek round the door revealed three long haired lads blasting away with the amps turned up full.
+While checking out a popular local rehearsal spot in Wednesbury known as "Holy Joe's" located in St. James Church school basement, he heard the sound of loud electric guitars.
+A look round the door revealed three long-haired lads blasting away with the amps turned up full.

 Ian Frank Hill was born on January 20, 1951 and grew up on the Yew Tree Estate in West Bromwich.
 A lifelong "Albion" supporter, he learned to play double-bass while a teenager as taught by his musician father who played bass in local jazz bands.
 Ian was only fifteen years old when his beloved dad died but continued to play electric bass guitar with his school friend Kenny Downing who had an electric guitar.
 They eventually formed a band together playing covers of Cream and Jimi Hendrix.

 It's worth noting that Holy Joe's in Wednesbury was operated by the reverend Father Husband who rented the practice rooms nightly and collected the cash by calling out "fares please".
 He would then go off to the pub and return around 10:30 to make everyone leave and lock the place up.